wolfworldwidedigital/mattermost/webapp/README.md

-# Mattermost Web App
+# Cusmato Web App

-This folder contains the client code for the Mattermost web app.
+This folder contains the client code for the Cusmato web app.
 It's broken up into multiple packages each of which either contains an area of the app (such as `playbooks`) or shared logic used across other packages (such as the packages located in the `platform` directory).
 For anyone who's used to working in [the mattermost/mattermost-webapp repo](https://github.com/mattermost/mattermost-webapp), most of that is now located in `channels`.

 ## npm Workspaces